-Economic growth in regional NSW including the Hawkesbury (peri-urban area) relies on the movement of goods through efficient and effective transport networks.
+Economic growth in peri urban areas of NSW, including the Hawkesbury relies on the movement of goods through efficient and effective transport networks.
 The ability of farmers and producers to move agricultural, industrial products and natural resources to domestic and export markets in a timely and efficient manner directly impacts on productivity and competitiveness - and hence the economic performance of the area and the region.